Drunk Driving Accident Lawyer | Albuquerque

 In 2020, 36.7% of all fatal crashes in New Mexico were alcohol-related.

-In general, New Mexico’s alcohol-related car accidents in 2020 made up 5.5% of all crashes, the highest increase in alcohol-related accidents on record in a decade.
+In general, New Mexico’s alcohol-related car accidents in 2020 made up 5.5% of all crashes, the highest percentage of alcohol-related accidents on record in a decade.

 And with two major interstate systems crisscrossing the Albuquerque metro area, Albuquerque took the lead for the most drunk-driving crashes in the state.

 New Mexico has a drunk driving problem.
 If a drunk driver injured you or a loved one in New Mexico, you could be entitled to compensation for the losses you suffered as a result.